Code of Conduct Incident Response Guidelines¶

 Follow any local guidelines for handling incidents, including if you have a legal reporting role.

-In-Person Event Checklist (Carpentries Workshops, CarpentryCon, CarpentryConnect, Carpentries Instructor Training)
+In-Person and Online Event Checklist (Carpentries Workshops, CarpentryCon, CarpentryConnect, Carpentries Instructor Training)

 Ensure participants are safe.

-If not, refer to the Immediate Response Checklist.
+If participants are not safe, refer to the Immediate Response Checklist.

-Inform the workshop host that there was an incident and that a report was submitted via the incident report form.
-If the incident involves the workshop host, report the incident directly to the Code of Conduct committee via the incident report form.
+Inform the workshop host or the listed contact person (such as a CoC facilitator) that there was an incident and that a report was submitted via the incident report form.
+If the incident involves the workshop host or instructor, report the incident directly to the Code of Conduct committee via the incident report form.

-Online Events and Communications Channels Checklist (Teaching Demonstrations, Community Discussions, Carpentries Instructor Training, Slack Channels, TopicBox)
+Online Communications Channels Checklist (Teaching Demonstrations, Community Discussions, Carpentries Instructor Training, Slack Channels, TopicBox)

 Inform the event host/meeting facilitator that there was an issue and send a report via the incident report form.